-Figure 2: Example of plot selection for the Topps Wood project, which was made up of two strata - a conifer 'uniform' stratum (2-10ha) with 8 plots and a broadleaved 'variable' stratum (10ha+) with 16 plots.
+Figure 2: -Example of plot selection for the Topps Wood project, which was made up of two strata - a conifer 'uniform' stratum (2 to 10ha) with eight plots and a broadleaved 'variable' stratum (10ha+) with 16 plots.
 In this case, the open ground within the project was clearly mapped.